-Last year around this time I started the Drink of the Week, a journey through classic and contemporary cocktail recipes.
-The 52 cocktails I chose, along with many that were posted in-between, form a good foundation for 2011.
+Last year around this time we started the Drink of the Week, a journey through classic and contemporary cocktail recipes.
+The 52 cocktails chosen, along with many that were posted in-between, form a good foundation for 2011.
 Already, we started the new year with a popular New Orleans classic, the Vieux Carré.
-This week, however, I thought I would feature a riff on the cocktail that started all of the momentum fifty-three weeks ago.
+This week, however, we are featuring a riff on the cocktail that started all of the momentum fifty-three weeks ago.

-Last January, I featured the 20th Century Cocktail.
-You may recall that I mentioned an updated version called the 21st Century.
-New York bartender, Jim Meehan created a cocktail that puts a nice spin on the original, and while I encourage you to try both for comparison, his goes something like this:
+Last January, we wrote about the 20th Century Cocktail.
+You may recall mention of an updated version called the 21st Century.
+New York bartender, Jim Meehan created a cocktail that puts a nice spin on the original, and while we encourage you to try both for comparison, his goes something like this:

 21st Century Cocktail by Jim Meehan

 Coat a chilled cocktail glass with absinthe, then add the other ingredients to a shaker with ice.
 Shake to chill, and strain into the prepared cocktail glass.